Chibale Zambia: spirit possession

 The relation between possession cults and the three older local, central cults

 Possession relates to all work of communal interest involving an exchange with nature, the mpanga.
-More specifically, it concerns work that involves a risk of staining.
+More specifically, it concerns work that carries a risk of staining.
 The mediums are considered communication channels between the village and the spirits residing in the mpanga (mipashi yaikala mu mpanga).

 The three types of work the spirits help in are:

-Important productive work, notably hunting: Kaluwe,
+Important productive work, notably hunting: Kaluwe.

 Solving problems, including healing: Mwami.